Since then, however, a lot has changed.

-What now can be described as ‘growth hacker’ existed before 2010, the term was coined for a practical reason: to differentiate the traditional marketer from the kind of marketer the tech and startup industries needed.
+What now can be described as ‘growth hacker’ existed before 2010, the term was coined for a practical reason: to differentiate the traditional marketer from the kind of marketer the startup and tech world needed.

 A growth hacker is responsible for creating cost-effective strategies to grow its customer base and, ultimately, its profits.

 And, according to our now-classic infographic, this is what a growth hacker looks like: